 The four-year Bachelor of Science in Nutrition (with the Dietetics Option) is an accredited program recognized by the Partnership for Dietetic Education and Practice (PDEP), and prepares students for eligibility for registration with a provincial dietetics regulatory body after completing an accredited dietetic internship or practicum program.
 Acadia University offers two practicum streams (graduate and integrated).
 The Dietetic Practicum Program provides students with the opportunity to work with a variety of individuals in the nutrition and dietetics field and enables students in the integrated stream to bring their experience back to the classroom.

-Graduates of the Bachelor of Science (Dietetics Option) may also apply for a Post-degree internship program through the annual Practicum Program Match process coordinated by Dietitians of Canada, or apply for one of the Masters with internship programs.
+Graduates of the Bachelor of Science (Dietetics Option) may also apply for a post-degree practicum program through the annual Program Match process coordinated by Dietitians of Canada, or apply for one of the Masters with practicum programs.

 1. Prepare students with foundational and applied knowledge in food, nutrition, and dietetics incorporating and valuing:

 iv.
 Teamwork, collaborative learning, community service, and leadership

 v.
 New and emerging research approaches and findings, and stay on top of current research

 2. Prepare students to apply for careers of their choice.

 3. Prepare students for ethical and professional conduct.